httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Some of these features are also absent in HTTP/2 and HTTP/3.

-Unlike HTTP/2 and HTTP/3, this format uses a a fixed format for control data rather than using pseudo-fields.
+Unlike HTTP/2 and HTTP/3, this format uses a fixed format for control data rather than using pseudo-fields.
 Messages are invalid ({{invalid}}) if they contain fields named `:method`, `:scheme`, `:authority`, `:path`, or `:status`.
 Other pseudo-fields that are defined by protocol extensions MAY be included;